Logic¶

 Squirrel heavily uses multi-terms.
 Most notably, the equivalence

-between two terms t1
+between two terms t1 and t2 is written

-equivalence atom equiv(termbi)
+equivalence atom equiv(termbi),

-is any bi-term (i.e. a 2 multi-term) such that
+where termbi is any bi-term (i.e. a 2 multi-term) such that

-its left (resp. right) projection is t1
+its left (resp. right) projection is t1 (resp. t2).

 Diff-terms¶

-is a diff-term
+diff_term::=diff(term, term)diff(term1,term2) is a diff-term

 representing a diverging behaviour between the left component

-and the right component term2
+term1 and the right component term2.

 Currently, diff-terms can only have two components, hence they can only be